-This is the first in a series of posts about Hurricane Preparedness Week, which takes place May 7 - May 13.
+This is the first in a series of posts about Hurricane Preparedness Week.
 Stay tuned for our next post about the origin of hurricane names, why certain hurricane names are retired, and more.

 Cyclone, tropical storm, typhoon, hurricane.
 These storms may go by different names around the globe, but they are universally feared for the destruction and havoc they wreak wherever they make landfall.